cowlicks/privacypossum/README.md

 This is a well known technique, but its pervasiveness is unknown to me.

-One solution to this would be to used cached 301 redirects from 3rd party sources.
+One solution to this would be to use cached 301 redirects from 3rd party sources.

 However we have not found a way to disable the cache like this in chrome's extension api.
 It is possible to intercept the redirect, but if you redirect back to the original url, you fetch from the cache again.
 One hack to disable the cache is to append a dummy query parameter, like `?` or `&`.
 With this you can re-try the url redirect to determine if it is unique per request.